Search This Blog

 Moment of decision

 October 18 was the birthday of French philosopher Henri Bergson.
 Born in 1859, Bergson presented his French doctoral thesis (two were required then, one in French, a second in either Latin or Greek) on “The Immediate Givens of Consciousness,” in English usually titled “Time and Free Will, to the examining faculty in 1889.
 The question he addressed was that of determination vs. free will: When we come to a fork in life’s road, are we free to choose which path to follow, or has our path forward been predetermined before we reach what looks like a point of decision?
 Bergson’s answer was that a "path" ahead in time does not exist.
+The fork does not exist.
 The future does not exist.
-We only create our direction forward by going forward.
+We only create our path and our direction forward by going forward.
 Moreover, although we are definitely creatures of habit and perform countless habitual actions every day without thinking about them at all, we always have a measure of possible freedom, and when we act out of that freedom it is the expression of our whole life up to that moment.

 Bergson died on January 3, 1941, of bronchitis.
 But it is what he did before he died that matters, not the manner of his death.
 Refusing the occupying Nazis’ offer of exemption from their race laws against Jews (inspired by American race laws against Blacks), just as he had already refused “honors” they wanted to bestow on him, Bergson stood in line to be given the yellow star indicating his heritage.
 He didn’t have to do it.
 He could have let himself be bought off.
 But he took a stand.